- “Board” means the Board of Directors of the Company

 - Maintenance of an effective internal control environment;

 - Maintenance of an effective risk management environment.

-The Committee shall comprise all Board Members.
+The Committee shall comprise of a minimum of three and a maximum of five Board Members.
+A majority of the members of the committee must be independent directors.
 The Board shall appoint a Chairperson of the Committee.
 The Chairperson will be a director who is not the Chairperson of the Board.

 The Chair of the Committee shall be an independent Director.
-The Chief Executive Officer and the Chief Financial Officer will not be members of the Committee, but shall attend meetings of the Committee at the invitation of the Chair.
+The tenure of the Chair shall be no more than 5 years.
+The Chief Executive Officer and the Chief Financial Officer will not be members of the Committee, but may attend meetings of the Committee at the invitation of the Chair.

 The Committee members, taken collectively, will have a broad range of skills and experience relevant to the operations of the Company.
 At least one member of the Committee will have an accounting or financial background (LR2.13.2(d)).

 A quorum of the Committee is two members.
 The Chairperson shall not have the casting vote in the case of a tie; and the members must resolve differences or disputes between themselves at the relevant meeting, failing which the matter will be referred to the full Board for a final decision on the subject matter of the tie.

 The Committee will meet at least twice each year and as it deems necessary to properly fulfil its obligations and discharge its duties.
 Meetings shall also be held when requested by the Board, or by a Committee member, to consider any matters within its area of responsibility, or if so requested by the Chief Executive or the Company’s auditors.
 Directors who are not members of the Committee have a standing invitation to attend any meeting of the Committee.
 Members of management or any other party may be invited to attend any meeting of the Committee as considered necessary.
 The Committee may ask any party to withdraw from any part of any meeting where his or her performance is being discussed or for any other reason.